scalipsum/comms4docs_docs/source/includes/_users.md

 If the user is **currently logged in**, first, the session stored in the database is deleted and only then the whole user object.

 In order for a request to be successful, a **valid stored user id** must be added as a parameter.

+**Any logged in admin** is also empowered to delete all the information about any user.